Categoricity for transfinite extensions of modules

 \keywords{$\lambda$-categoricity, categoricity in a tail of cardinals, abstract elementary class, transfinite extensions of modules, deconstructible class, projective modules.}

 The two basic concepts studied in this paper are the deconstructibility and the categoricity of classes of modules.

 Many classes of modules appearing in homological algebra are known to be deconstructible.
 This means that they can be obtained by transfinite extensions from a set of their elements.
+Each deconstructible class provides precovers (right approximations) of modules, and hence it makes it possible to develop relative homological algebra in the spirit of \cite[Chap.\ 8]{EJ}.

 In contrast, categoricity of such classes is a very strong property that is quite rare.
 So it is reasonable to expect that once categoricity does occur in a sufficiently big cardinal, it occurs in all sufficiently big cardinals, that is, in a tail of cardinals.
 Our main goal here is to verify this expectation for all deconstructible classes of modules.
-In the particular case of the AEC's of roots of Ext, $(\mathcal D, \prec)$ in the sense of \cite{BET} and \cite[\S 10.3]{GT}, we show that {\lq\lq}sufficiently big{\rq\rq} stands for {\lq\lq}of cardinality $\geq \rho ^+${\rq\rq}, where $\rho$ is the L\"owenheim-Skolem number of $(\mathcal D, \prec)$, which is the least infinite cardinal $\kappa \geq \card R$ such that $\mathcal D$ is $\kappa^+$-deconstructible.
-Thus, Shelah's Categoricity Conjecture holds for all AEC's of the roots of Ext.
+In the particular case of the AEC's of roots of Ext, $(\mathcal D, \preceq )$ in the sense of \cite{BET} and \cite[\S 10.3]{GT}, we show that {\lq\lq}sufficiently big{\rq\rq} stands for {\lq\lq}of cardinality $\geq \rho{^+}${\rq\rq}, where $\rho$ is the L\"owenheim-Skolem number of $(\mathcal D, \preceq)$, which is the least infinite cardinal $\kappa \geq \card R$ such that $\mathcal D$ is $\kappa^+$-deconstructible.
+Thus, Shelah's Categoricity Conjecture holds for all AEC's of roots of Ext.